Safety 360°

 SAFETY 360° SUMMIT

-- An exclusive expert dialogue between the Head of the Radiation Protection Section of the Swiss Federal Office of Public Health and the Director of the Harding Centre for Risk Literacy, Prof. Gerd Gigerenzer, explores the highly topical tension between effective crisis communication and public risk literacy.
+- An exclusive expert dialogue between the Head of the Radiation Protection Section of the Swiss Federal Office of Public Health and the Director of the Harding Centre for Risk Literacy, Prof. Gerd Gigerenzer, explores the critical interface between institutional crisis preparedness and public risk literacy.

 - In a joint panel discussion, the keynote speakers synthesize their perspectives into a cross-industry Safety 360° Agenda 2026+ – a strategic orientation framework for executives and decision-makers in safety-critical domains.